 The Company is committed to complying with the provisions of the Privacy Act that relate to how entities handle Personal Information.

-This Policy explains how we handle Personal Information relating to individuals, whether or not they are customers, so as to ensure we meet our obligations under the Privacy Act.
+This Policy explains how we collect, hold, use and disclose Personal Information relating to individuals, whether or not they are customers, so as to ensure we meet our obligations under the Privacy Act.
 By providing us with your Personal Information, you consent to us collecting, holding, using and disclosing your Personal Information in accordance with this Policy.

 In this Policy the expressions "we", "us" and "our" are a reference to the Company.

-The expressions "you" and "your" refer to each and every individual whose personal information we may handle from time to time.
+The expressions "you" and "your" refer to each and every individual whose personal information we may collect, hold, use and disclose from time to time.

 A list of defined terms is set out below: